emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 # Security Considerations {#Security}

-GCM-SST uses an additional subkey Q and that new subkeys H, Q are derived for each nonce.
-The use of an additional subkey Q enables short tags with forgery probabilities close to ideal.
-Deriving new subkeys H, Q for each nonce significantly decreases the probability of multiple successful forgeries.
+GCM-SST introduces an additional subkey Q, alongside the subkey H. The inclusion of Q enables shorter tags with forgery probabilities close to ideal.
+Both Q and H are derived for each nonce, which significantly decreases the probability of multiple successful forgeries.
 These changes are based on proven theoretical constructions and follows the recommendations in {{Nyberg}}.
 See {{Nyberg}} for details and references to security proofs for the construction.

-GCM-SST MUST be used in a nonce-respecting setting: for a given key, a nonce MUST only be used once.
+GCM-SST MUST be used in a nonce-respecting setting: for a given key, a nonce MUST only be used once in the encryption function and the decryption function.
 The nonce MAY be public or predictable.
 It can be a counter, the output of a permutation, or a generator with a long period.
 Every key MUST be randomly chosen from a uniform distribution.
-Implementations SHOULD randomize the nonce by mixing a unique number like a sequence number with a per-key random salt.
+GCM-SST MUST NOT be used with random nonces {{Collision}} and MUST be used with replay protection.
+GCM-SST MUST NOT be used in multicast or broadcast.
+Reuse of nonces in the encryption function and the decryption function enables universal forgery {{Lindell}}.
+GCM-SST is designed for use in unicast security protocols with replay protection.
+Implementations MAY add randomness to the nonce by XORing a unique number like a sequence number with a per-key random secret salt.
 This improves security against pre-computation attacks and multi-key attacks {{Bellare}}.
+By increasing the nonce length from 96 bits to 224 bits, Rijndael-256-256-GCM-SST can offer significantly greater security against pre-computation and multi-key attacks compared to AES-256-GCM-SST.

 The GCM-SST tag_length SHOULD NOT be smaller than 4 bytes and cannot be larger than 16 bytes.
 For short tags of length t < 128 - log2(n + m + 1) bits, the worst-case forgery probability is bounded by ≈ 2<sup>-t</sup> {{Nyberg}}.
 With the constraints listed in {{instances}}, n + m + 1 < 2<sup>33</sup> 128-bit blocks, and tags of length up to 95 bits therefore have an almost perfect security level.
 This is significantly better than GCM where the security level is only t – log2(n + m + 1) bits {{GCM}}.
 As one can note, for 128-bit tags and long messages, the forgery probability is not close to ideal and similar to GCM {{GCM}}.
 If tag verification fails, the plaintext and expected_tag MUST NOT be given as output.
 The full_tag in GCM-SST does not depend on the tag length.
 An application can make the tag dependent on the tag length by including tag_length in the nonces.